Managing Equipment Stockpiles for Oil Spill Response: 5 Challenges & How to Solve Them

 Here are some of the challenges faced by oil spill response companies we’ve identified associated with this:

 1. Managing Multiple Locations

-Many organizations dealing with oil spills face the challenge of managing equipment across multiple locations.
-These organizations need to know equipment supply levels, conditions, and availability instantly when a spill occurs.
+Many emergency response organizations dealing with oil spills face the challenge of managing equipment across multiple locations.
+These organizations need real-time knowledge of equipment supply levels, conditions, and availability instantly when a spill occurs.
 The difficulty in tracking this however is that the equipment also needs to be stored in a very specific way to ensure an efficient response.
 Equipment is stored in a ready-to-use state and can be packaged in bags or boxes preloaded on trucks or containers.

 D4H Equipment Management is a cloud-based equipment tracking platform with a built-in global equipment visualization interface that allows you to browse your equipment by map to get a geographical sense of where the nearest asset for a job is located.
 At a glance from the map view, you can view your equipment’s operational status, and browse by category and kind.

 The Incident Command System (ICS) is a standardized method for managing emergency response that facilitates efficient coordination and communication during incidents.
 Adopting ICS will help oil exploration businesses improve their incident management capabilities.
 By ensuring a clear command structure, assigning duties, and streamlining information flow, this approach enables a more effective reaction to emergencies.
 D4H offers digital ICS forms and emergency equipment readiness software for easy emergency equipment inventory to ensure all of your equipment is ready to respond with proactive inspections, repairs, expiry dates and service history logs.